 Do you have questions about our Professional Counseling Program?
-Join faculty for a one-hour Virtual Information Session before the next October 1, 2022 admissions deadline!
+Join faculty for a one-hour Virtual Information Session before the next October 1, 2023 admission deadline!

 The registration link includes space for you to submit questions for the information session in advance.
 After registering online, you will receive a confirmation email containing information about joining the one-hour meeting via Zoom.
 You do not need to resubmit your questions via email.
 You also do not need to attend more than 1 information session.

 Information sessions for the February 2024 Application cycle will be posted in October of 2023.

 October 1 for the following Spring semester admission

 The complete instructions for admissions are available to applicants from the Graduate College.
 We highly recommend applicants familiarize themselves with this information prior to beginning the application process.

 Note: No application materials are submitted directly to the Professional Counseling Program itself, so all questions regarding application material submission should be directed to the Graduate College.
 The Professional Counseling Program faculty cannot extend deadlines established by the Graduate College.

 Submit the following directly to the Graduate College:

 - Official transcripts of all college and university course work

 - Admission requires a minimum 3.0 GPA in the last 60 hours of the undergraduate degree (which may be in any field, from an accredited university)